holgerm/GQUnityClient/Assets/Plugins/Candlelight/Asset Store Products/HyperText/Documentation/Readme.txt

-HyperText 1.4.3 readme
+HyperText 1.5.4 readme
 ================================================================================
+Although alpha and beta releases of Unity are not officially supported, this package will sometimes be updated during test cycles to add support as feasible.

-WARNING: PATCH RELEASES ARE NOT OFFICIALLY SUPPORTED.
-USE AT YOUR OWN RISK.
+PATCH RELEASES ARE NOT OFFICIALLY SUPPORTED.
+USE THEM AT YOUR OWN RISK.

 More and up to date information available at http://developers.candlelightinteractive.com/